Digital image files / Ngā whakaahua hiko

 - Back up your digital photos.

-- Keep lots of copies.
-Use a combination of hard drives, optical discs (DVDs or CDs), and online storage.
+- Keep more than one copy of photos that matter to you.
+Use a combination of hard drives portable drives, and online storage.

-- Store discs carefully.
+- Store discs and drives carefully.
 Have a dedicated space away from light, heat, moisture and magnetic fields.

-- Check files and discs regularly.
+- Check files, drives, and discs regularly.
 This is the best way to know if there are any problems with the technology.

 - Keep original copies of scanned photographs.
 The original photograph will probably still last a lot longer than the scanned copy.